 I have two big problems that I cannot ignore and that I have no control over.
-Problems that have pushed me over the edge, and kick-started this blog.
+Problems that have pushed me over the edge, and kick-started this ministry.
 But we’ll get to that in a moment.

 Paul is my hero.
 “I have learned in whatever state I am, to be content.”
 Letter to the Philippians, chapter 4, verse 11.
 “I have learned…” How many of us believers on earth today, especially in American culture, can say that we have learned this?
 A very few people I have crossed paths with in my journey seem to have come awfully close.

 A content heart.
 The capacity to say in any situation or circumstance, “I can do all things through Christ who strengthens me.”
 Verse 13.
 Very popular these days.
 We like to say it.
 It fills our hearts with hope, and rightly so.

 But have we learned it?